Tim Arnold (musician): Post-Soho Releases (2015–2020)

 In 2016, Arnold produced and released music for Iggy Pop's film Blood Orange.
-Iggy supported the release, telling NME that "It could have been an outtake from 'Kind of Blue' by Miles Davis, or maybe side two of 'Low' by Bowie and Brian Eno.
+Iggy supported the release, telling NME: "It could have been an outtake from 'Kind of Blue' by Miles Davis, or maybe side two of 'Low' by Bowie and Brian Eno.
 I thought it was a real nice theme, effective for the film."

-in 2017 Arnold began working with dancer and mime artist Lindsay Kemp on the music video for Arnold's song "Change" from the album 'I Am For You', which featured in Arnold's retrospective show at London's Roundhouse the same year.
-The pair subsequently went on to create an immersive multimedia community event of Arnold's song 'What Love Would Want' at Manchester's Bridgewater Hall in 2018.
+in 2017, Arnold began working with dancer and mime artist Lindsay Kemp on the music video for Arnold's song "Change" from the album I Am For You, which featured in Arnold's retrospective show at London's Roundhouse the same year.
+The pair subsequently went on to create an immersive multimedia community event of Arnold's song "What Love Would Want" at Manchester's Bridgewater Hall in 2018.
 The event ended with a bouquet of flowers brought on stage, sent from Kate Bush to Tim and Lindsay.